sandeepvalapi/sandeepvalapi/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on SAP Hybris and Micro Services
+- 🔭 I’m currently working on SAP Hybris
-- 🌱 I’m currently learning Software Marketing Diploma
+- 🌱 I’m currently learning Marketing Techniques in Software Marketing
-- 👯 I’m looking to collaborate on any open so
+- 👯 I’m looking to collaborate on any open source projects or startup ideas
-- 💬 Ask me about Biking and Startup Ideas
+- 💬 Ask me about Biking life and Startup's
-- 📫 How to reach me: Linkedin
+- 📫 How to reach me: Github | Linkedin

 <!--